cthoyt/cthoyt.github.io/_posts/2021-07-26-tales-from-the-auslaenderamt.md

 Belgium and France because EU citizens all share the right of free movement between countries, and was just as jarring for him.
 He emailed our mayor, [Katja Dörner](https://www.bonn.de/vv/personen/Doerner-2379.php), a nice letter about the experience too.
 She's part of the "Green Party" which is pretty progressive, so maybe this will be a wake up call.

+I've been lucky enough to be an easy case for the Ausländeramt - but it can't be overstated the advantage I have enjoyed based on my country of origin and my educational status (among other things).
+However, most of the things I've done at the Ausländeramt could have been automated.
+The system for creating appointments should be 100% automated.
+It should be more granular as to what you need from the appointment, and better inform clients what they need and better allot time.
+The system should know when your visa expires, and automatically issue a Fiktionsbescheinigung (perhaps with an apology note) if they can't get you an appointment before the expiration.
+Even most of the stuff that you need to do at the appointment (present documents, etc.) can be automated through the internet (even if only applicable to a subset of easy cases, like mine)!
+I'm sure this would make this a much more pleasent experience for the case workers and clients.